 Set up your budget and manage your money to align with you so you can stick with your plans easier and reach your goals faster.

-One of the things my company stresses, and my manager does exceptionally well, is leading someone to their own decision.
+One of the things my company stresses, and my manager did exceptionally well, is leading someone to their own decision.

 They ask probing questions, give insight using examples, and never say what the “right” answer is.

 Why?
 Most people like the feeling of making that decision for themselves.

 And even if it’s someone that likes to be told what to do, the potential for something to stick in their minds is greater if they come to the realization themselves.